-Benefits of SMS marketing in tourism
+Benefits of SMS tourism marketing

 There are a lot of reasons why SMS marketing is a great idea for tourism and activity businesses:

 High Open Rates.
-A solid email marketing campaign can expect an open rate of 18-25%; by contrast, a staggering 95% of text messages are opened and seen by the recipient!
+A solid email marketing travel industry campaign can expect an open rate of 18-25%; by contrast, a staggering 95% of text messages are opened and seen by the recipient!
 If you want to get your message out in front of people, texting is a great way to ensure that it’s seen.

 Instantaneous.
 You don’t have to design a complex campaign or spend time printing out flyers; a text message takes almost no time at all to compose and is just as quickly received.